 Propolis usage in the beehive

 Bees use Propolis to strengthen their hive structure.
-They also guard it against any diseases and parasites.
+They also guard against any diseases and parasites.
 It is very essential for the survival of honey bees.

 Why Propolis is so useful for humans?